core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 1. The optional parameter names must exist in association with the media type, and any parameter values associated with such parameter names are as expected;
 1. If a Content Coding is specified, it must exist (or must have been approved for registration) in the "HTTP Content Coding Registry" of the "Hypertext Transfer Protocol (HTTP) Parameters" {{?IANA.http-parameters}}.

+## Temporary Note Removal

+The following note has been added to the registry as a temporary fix:

+> "Note: The validity of the combination of Content Coding, Content Type and parameters is checked prior to assignment."

+IANA is instructed to remove it when the this document is approved for publication.

 --- back

 # Acknowledgments